lovizotto/lovizotto/README.md

 **lovizotto/lovizotto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+-->
+About Me 🚀

-- 🔭 I’m currently working on Authority Partners
+- 🔭 I’m currently working on Authority Partners / CEM Benchmarking
 - 🌱 I’m currently learning C# and Unity
 - 📫 How to reach me: lovizotto@gmail.com

-About Me 🚀
 👋 Hey there!
 I'm a Senior Frontend Developer with 14+ years of experience in ReactJS and React Native.
 I offer technical expertise and help my team find the best solutions for mobile and web platforms.

 🌟 I have extensive knowledge of Javascript/Typescript, Jest/Testing-library, HTML, CSS, Sass, Bootstrap, Styled-components, Storybook, Git/SVN, MySQL/MongoDB, and Unit testing.
 I'm an expert in Agile methodologies, particularly Scrum and Squads.